 Open a DMG file in Windows

-- Download and install 7-Zip or alternative extractor if you don’t have it already.
+- Download and install 7-Zip or an alternative extractor, if you don’t have it already.

 - Right click the DMG file in Windows Explorer and select Extract.